ramorel/ramorel.github.io/_pages/dissertation_3.md

 Prior to the 2012-2013 (from now on, I will refer to the school year by the year-end) school year, basically all students in New York took the annual standardized tests.
-These tests are mandatory and there are potential penalities for schools if students do not take them.
+These tests are mandatory and there are potential penalties for schools if students do not take them.
 For the most part, students did well on the test–about 70% proficiency rates overall.
 But beginning in 2013, the state adopted a new, more “rigorous”, assessment aligned with the recently developed Common